 When backup updates are propagated, response of the execution including number of sync backup updates is sent to the caller and after receiving the response, caller waits to receive the specified number of sync backup acknowledgements for a predefined timeout.
-This timeout is 5 seconds by default and defined by the system property hazelcast.operation.backup.timeout.millis (see System Properties appendix).
+This timeout is 5 seconds by default and defined by the system property hazelcast.operation.backup.timeout.millis.
+(See System Properties section.)